baleada/docs/src/prose/utilities/index.md

 ## Browser support
 :::

-For center utilities, you're good to go in [any browser that supports the `:where()` pseudo-selector](https://caniuse.com/css-matches-pseudo).
+For center, corner, and edge utilities, you're good to go in [any browser that supports the `:where()` pseudo-selector](https://caniuse.com/css-matches-pseudo).

-Dimension utilities are supported everywhere.
+Dimension and stretch utilities are supported everywhere.